 The tool offers anonymizing capabilities, can export images, and the viewer offers various displays, overlays, filters, marking, and colorizations.
 It requires QuickTime to work, which is why the Windows version is unsupported.
 While you can download and demo the software for free, using it in a commercial environment requires a €245 license for up to three computers.

 Yes, that IrfanView, the simple free image viewer you may have downloaded in the early 90s to view .gifs, .tiffs, and other image files now supports DICOM viewing.
 It is provided as freeware for non-commercial use, so if you want to use it in your medical practice you’ll need to register it and pay a one time, $12 licensing fee, but if all you want is a lightweight program to view simple DICOM images on your Windows desktop, IrfanView is hard to beat.

 This is not intended to be a comprehensive list — there are hundreds, if not thousands of software solutions for viewing, editing, and otherwise manipulating DICOM and other medical imaging formats.
 An ideal DICOM viewing platform would involve access to an in-house or networked PACS server at the radiology center of your choosing, but we recognize that many physicians are not operating under ideal circumstances.

-Having trouble with deciding which DICOM system is the right solution for your business?
+Having trouble deciding which EHR system is the right solution for your business?
 Check out our Product Selection Tool to find the best fit or contact us to speak with one of our Tech Advisors.
 They will be happy to help.
 Best of all?
 It’s free.